Kashan University of Medical Sciences: Matini Hospital

-Matini Hospital was built in 1344 by the late Mr. Matini, one of Kashan's benefactors, and was put into operation in 1346.
-The center has general surgery, pediatrics and emergency departments to provide services to patients.
-After that, the eye, ear, nose and throat wards replaced the general surgery ward.
-In early 1990, the pediatric ward was transferred to Shahid Beheshti Hospital and this center continued to operate as a specialized eye, ear, nose and throat hospital.

-Outpatient units including clinics, paraclinic (laser), audiometry, laboratory and reception, discharge and cash units were located in the basement and ground floor.
-The first floor was dedicated to the assembly hall and the Trauma Research Center.
-The Trauma Research Center was transferred to Shahid Beheshti Hospital in early 1985, and has now been replaced by a Refractive Surgery Center (LASIK) and a speech therapy unit.
+Matini Hospital was built in 1344 and was put into operation in 1346.

-This hospital, with its committed medical facilities and staff and with experience in diagnosing diseases and treating patients, has been able to provide desirable medical services to the people of Kashan and other neighboring cities.
+This hospital, with its committed medical facilities and staff and with experience in diagnosing diseases and treating patients, has been able to provide medical services to the people of Kashan and other neighboring cities.

 Kargar nejad hospital

 The treating Akhavan hospital has been in use since 1955.
 Since 2013 the hospital was moved to a new location and new name (Kargarnejad Hospital).
-Now the hospital has an area of 6600 square meters on two floors.

 The Psychiatric Hospital was established in1991 on the site of a hospital that was previously an internal ward and did not comply with psychiatric standards, called the Akhavan Hospital, which initially included a men's psychiatric ward with 19 beds and a women's psychiatric ward with 20 beds.
-A small section of 8 beds was added as a men's emergency.